-A new implant known as ‘probuphine’ is being hailed as a potential cure for opiate addiction.
+A new implant known as ‘porcupine’ is being hailed as a potential cure for opiate addiction.
 This includes addiction to heroin, methadone and other opiate-based painkillers such as OxyContin, oxycodone and tramadol.

 Probuphine was this week approved by the US Food and Drug Administrator (FDA).

 The drug contains two drugs that are capable of reversing the effects of opiates such as heroin and methadone.
 These two drugs have been identified as buprenorphine and naloxone.

 Patients receive porcupine implants which slowly secrete these drugs into the blood over a six month period.
-These drugs then work by ‘counteracting’ the effects that opiates have on the body, particularly the brain.
+These drugs than work by ‘counteracting’ the effects that opiates have on the body, particularly the brain.

 Overtime patients who receive this implant will no longer experience cravings when heroin or other opiates are withdrawn.

 The drug is produced by New Jersey-based Braeburn Pharmaceuticals.